Kelli Giddish: 2005–2010: Early career

-2011–2022: Law & Order: Special Victims Unit
+2011–present: Law & Order: Special Victims Unit

 In January 2007, Giddish guest starred on Law & Order: Special Victims Unit in the episode "Outsider" as rape victim Kara Bawson.

 It was announced on June 27, 2011, that Giddish would join the cast of Law & Order: Special Victims Unit for its thirteenth season along with Cold Case's Danny Pino coinciding with Christopher Meloni's departure from the series.
 Giddish told TV Guide during summer filming, "Everybody on the set is really excited and energized.
 They've lost a family member with Chris Meloni leaving, but they've been very accepting of us.
 Amanda is thrilled to be here working with these people, and so am I."

 Giddish made her debut as Detective Amanda Rollins in the 13th-season premiere, "Scorched Earth", in which the character first works alongside Detective Olivia Benson (Mariska Hargitay).
 In an interview with TV Guide, Giddish said about her character, "My character is in complete awe of Olivia, Amanda's really eager to get in there because she knows her stuff and really eager to learn.
 She has come from Atlanta and there was a ceiling there, so she's come up to New York."
 Giddish felt great about joining the series in its 13th season, "I couldn't feel better about it. ...
 There's no intimidation, what attracted me was the prospect of re-invigorating a franchise that's been so well-known and so well-liked, and then to be the shaker and mover."
 Giddish expressed confidence that viewers would warm up to Rollins and another new character, Nick Amaro (Pino), with time.
 "They're going to love us because it's not being forced in their faces," she says.
 "The more you know about us and the more you see us in your living room, the more you're hopefully going to love us."